Discover Omnia

 Create directories like “Our Processes” or “Official Documents” to give employees quick access to verified resources.
 Encourage feedback loops so employees can suggest improvements—keeping official knowledge fresh and relevant.

 Example in practice: Among competitive companies, it's common to promote valuable user-generated insights into official content using Omnia’s structured workflows.
 SMEs review, owners manage approvals, and governed documents are published in searchable directories with version control, feedback options, and clear metadata—ensuring relevance and trust.
+Structured governance workflows like these are vital enterprise knowledge management tools for ensuring quality, consistency, and trust.

 Intranet interface displaying official business process documentation with version control and categorized document links.

-Image 3: Governed business process page with structured documents like guidelines, instructions, and checklists.
+Knowledge Management Intranet example: Governed business process page with structured documents like guidelines, instructions, and checklists.

 This kind of governance is a cornerstone of successful intranet knowledge services and management.

-4. Ensure Knowledge Findability Across Channels
+Knowledge Management Intranet #4: Ensure Knowledge Findability Across Channels

 Creating knowledge isn’t enough—it must also be easy to find.
 Here’s how to improve discoverability across your intranet and Microsoft 365 environment: